Self-Inquiry and the Work of Byron Katie

 The Work of Byron Katie is a simple yet powerful process of self-inquiry.
 It is a skillful process for working with your own thinking to open space where you find your mind and heart closing or closed.

 The effects of working with yourself in this way can be profound – allowing you to access your own intelligence, experience possibility that was unseen from the stuck place and experience authentic connection to yourself and others.

-As leaders, facilitators, and change agents, we want to step fearlessly into the challenges of change, conflict, and the unknown as we look for new ways to be in work and to ‘solve’ the problems of the world.
-We want to connect with each other deeply, listen and collaborate and be able work with a wide diversity of people – ‘whoever shows up’ – and to reach out beyond that with an genuinely open mind and heart.
+As leaders, facilitators and change agents, we want to step fearlessly into the challenges of change, conflict, and the unknown as we look for new ways to be in work and to ‘solve’ the problems of the world.
+We want to connect with each other deeply, listen and collaborate and be able work with a wide diversity of people – ‘whomever shows up’ – and to reach beyond that with a genuinely open mind and heart.
 We want to bring the very best of ourselves to our work and life and to hold truly open space for ourselves and others to do good work.

 “It’s not our differences that divide us.